Retention of students in senior secondary schools

 Māori Medium Education

-Of the 15,398 Māori students who left school in 2018, 4.1% of them were learning in Māori Medium Education (MME)1when they left school.
-This proportion has increased 0.8 percentage points in last year.
+Of the 15,104 Māori students who left school in 2019, 3.9% of them were learning in Māori Medium Education (MME)2 when they left school.

-There is a clear correlation between decile (the socio-economic mix of the school the student attended) and the percentage of school leavers aged 17 or above.
-Schools in the lowest quintile (deciles 1 and 2) draw their students from communities with the highest degree of socio-economic disadvantage.
-In 2018, 91.9% of students from schools in the highest decile (deciles 9 and 10) remained at school until the age of 17.
-This was 18.4 percentage points higher than schools in the lowest two deciles (73.5%).
+A clear correlation can be seen between the socio-economic mix of the school the student attended (decile) and the percentage of school leavers aged 17 or above.
+Schools in quintile 1 (deciles 1 and 2) draw their students from communities with the highest degree of socio-economic disadvantage.
+In 2019, 91.5% of students from schools in the quintile 5 (deciles 9 and 10) remained at school until the age of 17.
+This was 18.4 percentage points higher than schools in quintile 1 (73.1%).

 Evidence about what works for this indicator can be found in: